Scratchcard: Technology

 The scratchcard itself is made of paper-based card, or plastic, with hidden information such as PIN or HRN (Hidden Recharge Number) printed on it, covered by an opaque substance (usually latex).
 The original cards were covered with an environmentally unsafe solvent based coating.
 In the late 1980s, adhesive specialist Jerome Greenfield invented a safe water-based coating still used in scratchers today that can be scratched off relatively easily, while resistant to normal abrasion.
 Other types of scratch panel are scratch labels, hot stamp foil or 'sandwich' label which are technologies that is easy to produce for manufacturers without specialised equipment for applying latex panels.
 Unlike silkscreen latex panels that bond with the card body, labels are distinctly separate to the card body and applied by adhesion which makes them prone to sophisticated and fraudulent manipulation.

+Another technology-enabled form of scratch card can also be found online in the form of mobile applications.
+They are usually programmed by game developers and published on appropriate app stores such as the Apple App Store or Google Play Store for review and publication.

 Gambling and quizzes

 Origins

 The original game tickets were produced using manual randomization techniques.
 In 1974 the American company Scientific Games Corporation led by scientist John Koza and retail promotions specialist Daniel Bower produced the first computer-generated instant lottery game.
 In 1987, Astro-Med, Inc. of West Warwick, Rhode Island, received the U.S. Patent for the instant scratch-off lottery ticket, but the patent acknowledges that "instant-game tickets comprising a card having game-playing indicia imprinted on a window thereon and a removable opaque layer covering the window:" had already been available for a number of years.

 Simple prize scratchcards require the player, for example, to scratch off three (or more) areas hiding numbers, symbols, etc. If all the items revealed are the same, a prize has been won.
 More complicated scratchcards have several different ways to win on one card.
 Other scratchcards involve matching symbols, pictures or words, or are adaptations of popular (card-)games such as blackjack, poker or Monopoly.
 Games are also tied to popular themes such as Harley Davidson, Major League Baseball, NASCAR, the National Hockey League, Marvel Comics and FIFA World Cup.

-There are currently two major manufacturers of game tickets: Scientific Games Corporation, with production facilities in the USA, Chile, UK, Germany, Canada, Brazil and Australia; and Pollard Banknote, with production facilities in the USA and Canada.
+There are currently two major manufacturers of game tickets: Scientific Games Corporation, with production facilities in the US, Chile, UK, Germany, Canada, Brazil and Australia; and Pollard Banknote, with production facilities in the US and Canada.
 There are several other smaller manufacturers in North America, Europe, and Asia.